Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### Decoding Strategies

 * **Greedy Strategy:** This baseline approach of always picking the single highest probability score at each step is efficient but can be short-sighted.
 * **Beam Search:** To achieve better generation quality, advanced models use Beam Search.
-Instead of blindly picking a single word, it keeps track of the top $B$ (beam width) most probable word combinations at every single step, systematically pruning away weaker sentence structures while preserving the most contextually accurate global paths.
+Instead of blindly picking a single word, it keeps track of the top B (beam width) most probable word combinations at every single step, systematically reducing weaker sentence structures while preserving the most contextually accurate paths.

 ---